 F2.
 Does due process prevail in civil and criminal matters?
 0 / 4

-Hamas security forces and militants continued to carry out arbitrary arrests and detentions in 2017.
-The court system overseen by Hamas generally failed to ensure due process, and in some cases civilians are subject to trial by special military courts.
+Hamas security forces and militants regularly carry out arbitrary arrests and detentions.
+The court system overseen by Hamas generally fails to ensure due process, and in some cases civilians are subject to trial by special military courts.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 0 / 4

-The Hamas-led authorities persisted in their application of the death penalty without due process or adequate opportunity for appeals, and without the legally required approval from the PA president.
-A total of 16 death sentences were issued during 2017, and three suspects in the assassination of a Hamas commander in March were executed in May after a short military trial.
+Hamas-led authorities have applied the death penalty without due process or adequate opportunity for appeals, and without the legally required approval from the PA president.
+A total of 13 death sentences were issued during 2018, down slightly from 16 the previous year, and no new executions were carried out.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 0 / 4